KevinHanson/docker-vivo-installer/README.md

 # FINALLY

-Open your browser and navigate to http://localhost:8080/vivo
+Open your browser and navigate to http://localhost:8080/vivo/

 # CONGRATS
-You have successfully deployed your Dockerized VIVO Development environment.
+If you see the VIVO startup screen, you have successfully deployed your customized Dockerized VIVO Development environment.

 --g8tor@swamp